Financial Assistance for PLAR Learners

 "I was at once intrigued and encouraged by the prospect that all my training and experience could be valued by the world of academia.
 To think that it could be recognized in a formal sense was exciting! ...Compiling my portfolio was rewarding and eye-opening.
 In writing and gathering the material, I gained insight into my strengths.
 I hadn't realized that I possessed such a wealth of skills, experience, and valuable attributes.
 After my portfolio was evaluated...the comments from the assessors were invaluable, providing positive feedback on my efforts as well as helpful suggestions for further study....In offering PLAR, Athabasca University recognizes that not all learning takes place in a classroom.
 I am grateful for this chance to enrich my life, not only through the credits I received, but through the process itself.
 PLAR has helped me to achieve my learning goals in a shorter time than I could ever have thought possible.
 I have saved time and money, and received credits toward my degree; more importantly, I have gained other intangible benefits: pride, satisfaction, validation, recognition, respect."

 In her communication with us, Kathryn wrote, "I hope others will take advantage of the wonderful opportunity that PLAR affords."
 We hope so too.
-Please visit the awards page (link provided above) to further investigate the award and note the next application deadline of February 15, 2013.

 Congratulations to 2011 PLAR Scholarship Recipient!